+Arrest after man set alight walking home from mosque

-Terror police arrest man after worshipper set on fire on walk home from mosque
+Arrest after man set on fire walking home from mosque as attack probed by terror police

-Police said they arrested a man who remains in custody and that they have launched a counter terrorism investigation
+Man, described by local politician as ‘pillar’ of community, suffered serious burns in Monday’s attack

-A man has been arrested on suspicion of attempted murder after a man suffered serious burns, having been set on fire while walking home from a mosque in Birmingham.
+A man has been arrested on suspicion of attempted murder after a father was set on fire while walking home from a Birmingham mosque.

-The victim, described by a local politician as a “pillar” of the local community was sprayed with an unknown liquid and had his jacket set on fire while walking in Edgbaston on Monday night.
+Counter-terrorism police are investigating after the victim was sprayed with an unknown liquid and his jacket set on fire while walking in Edgbaston at around 7pm on Monday.

-He was rushed to hospital, where he was treated for serious burn injuries.
+The victim, described by a local politician as a “pillar” of the community, was rushed to hospital and treated for serious burn injuries to his face.

-This afternoon, West Midlands Police said they arrested a man on Dudley Road by officers who were in the area carrying out inquiries about the attack.
-He remains in custody, and the police have launched a counter terrorism investigation, they said in a statement.
+On Tuesday, West Midlands Police said they arrested a man on Dudley Road on suspicion of attempted murder.

+The man, who remains in custody, was identified by officers who were in the area carrying out inquiries following the attack.

-West Midlands Police said it is aware of a similar incident in the Ealing area of London and is working with the Metropolitan Police to see whether the incidents are linked.
+The force said it is aware of a similar incident in the Ealing area of London and is working with the Metropolitan Police to see whether the incidents are linked.

+Speaking after Tuesday’s arrest, chief superintendent Richard North said: “Our investigation continues with support from Counter Terrorism Policing West Midlands CTU who have access to specialist capabilities to help establish the full circumstances surrounding the incident.

-Chief Superintendent Richard North said: “Our officers have been working through the night to establish what happened and who is responsible.
+“Our officers have been working through the night to establish what happened and who is responsible.

 “We are taking this matter extremely seriously and are using all resources available to us.
 We are keeping an open mind to the motive of the attacker and we won’t speculate further at this stage.”

-He added that the force is examinng CCTV and speaking to witnesses.

-The force said in a statement earlier today: “We’re investigating after a man was set alight on Brixham Road in Edgbaston, Birmingham, just after 7pm.
+Councillor Rizwan Jalil, who is also from West Midlands fire authority, also said he was “appalled by the vile attack on a pillar of this community.”

+”I’m absolutely appalled by this vile attack on an elderly respected gentleman,” he told the news site.

-“It’s believed the man, who was walking home from Dudley Road Mosque, was approached by a man.
+Earlier, police said it is believed the man, who was walking home from Dudley Road Mosque, was approached by a man.

 “He spoke to him briefly before spraying him with an unknown substance and then his jacket was set alight, causing burns to his face.